Here is something you never knew before! Early Christian creeds prove Jesus’ death, resurrection, and post-resurrection appearances!

 These New Testament creeds are very early evidence.
 They date back to soon after the resurrection.

 - These creeds give us insight into early Christianity’s beliefs

-- In other words, they point us to what must have really happened in history.
+- In other words, they point us to what must have happened in history.

-- Specifically, they show us that the resurrection really happened.
+- Specifically, they show us that the resurrection happened.

 Many first-century people were illiterate.
 Meaning memorization was a critical way to pass on information.

 Early Christian creeds were statements of shared belief.
 These early Christian creeds were short memorizable statements about Jesus.
 Their content covered early beliefs in the Christian community.
 These “creeds” were an excellent way to spread the truth.

 How did these creeds work?